 From providing vitamin D for immunity, boosting mental health, to enjoying a post-workout meal that fuels muscle recovery - we want all Australians to know that eating eggs is a vital part of living a happy, healthy and balanced lifestyle.

 You can learn about all the latest in our Powered By Eggs initiative here.

 - Vitamin D

 What Nutrients Are Found in Eggs?

 What Is Choline and Why Is It Important?

+Choline is a little-known yet important nutrient that plays a role in brain development and function.
 It is also used by the body to help with liver and nerve function.
 This makes choline essential in prenatal human health as well as adulthood.